Attara Kacheri: History

+A revolt occurred in many parts of the Kingdom of Mysore in 1830, as a consequence of which Lord William Bentinck, the East India Company's governor-general, deprived the Wadiyar of Mysore of administrative powers in 1831, and vested the government in a British Commission.
+Ten of the eighteen departments of Mysore's secretariat – the Commissioner's office, the Petition Department, the Judicial Court, the treasury, the cavalry, the infantry, the Police Department, the Postal Department, the Huzur office, and the department of sandalwood – were shifted to Bangalore, where they functioned in Tipu Sultan's summer palace, which was the only building large enough to accommodate them all.
+The remaining eight departments, which exclusively concerned royal affairs, stayed at Mysore.

-The eighteen departments of Mysore's Revenue and General Secretariat functioned in Tipu Sultan's summer palace in Bangalore from 1831, during the government of the British Commissioners of Mysore.
-The palace was found unsuitable due to lack of space, as the offices had grown significantly since they were first shifted there, and because of fears of the building collapsing.
+Over time, the palace was found unsuitable due to lack of space, as the offices had grown significantly since they were first shifted there, and because of fears of the building collapsing.
+Lewin Bentham Bowring, who took charge as Commissioner in 1862, was concerned about the safety of the treasury (worth ten lakh rupees) stored in the aging palace.
 Additionally, the palace was at a distance from the British cantonment, and the scattered nature of offices in the palace campus was considered a nuisance.

-Plans for a new building housing all offices under one roof were drawn up in 1857, but the project could not proceed because of the Indian Rebellion that year.
-Further plans were drawn up later, in 1860, but were rejected by the Government of India.
-A revised plan by Richard Sankey, the chief engineer of Mysore, was accepted, and the Commissioner of Mysore, Lewin Bentham Bowring, ordered the construction of the new building.
+Plans for a new building housing all offices under one roof had been drawn up in 1857, but the project could not proceed because of the Indian Rebellion that year.
+Further plans had been drawn up in 1860, but were rejected by the Government of India.
+A revised plan by Richard Sankey, the chief engineer of Mysore, was accepted, and Bowring ordered the construction to begin.